renovatebot/renovatebot.github.io/.github/contributing.md

 We don't want you spending an hour trying to work out something that would take us only a minute to explain.

 For that reason, we have a Slack channel dedicated to helping anyone who's working on or considering Pull Requests for Renovate.
-Please email rhys@arkins.net and simply mention that you need an invitation to the channel and you'll be added ASAP.
+Please email rhys@arkins.net and simply mention that you need an invitation to the channel and you'll be added as soon as possible.